 The Girl Behind the Giant Chair

-By Katherine Hill | March 17, 2025
+Katherine D. Hill | February 2025

 IT IS HUGE.
 It is gigantic.
 It is enormous.
 And it sparkles all around.
 I have never seen such shimmering stones before.
 There are so many of them in different shapes and sizes, different colors, too.
 Each one looks really beautiful I cannot pick a favorite.